Paulo Coelho’s The Alchemist has beguiling depth and universal themes that will entrance readers of all ages and faiths. A modern classic.

 The simple things are also the most extraordinary things, and only the wise can see them.”

-Paulo Coelho’s The Alchemist is a perfect example of the saying ‘good things come in small packages’.
-The simple little tale conveys a very powerful and inspirational message.
-First published in Portuguese in 1988, it is considered a modern classic.
+This novel is a perfect example of the saying ‘good things come in small packages’.
+The simple little tale conveys a very powerful and inspirational message, and so it is unsurprising it is considered a modern classic.

 Alchemy, derived from the Arabic word al-kimia, is both a philosophy and an ancient practice focused on the attempt to change base metals into gold, investigating the preparation of the “elixir of longevity”, and achieving ultimate wisdom, involving the improvement of the alchemist as well as the making of several substances described as possessing unusual properties.
 (Wikipedia)

 Characters and story outline